esp-rs/esp-idf-hal/esp-idf-sys/README.md

   A pair of environment variable prefixes that enable copying files and directory trees that match a certain glob mask into the native C project used for building the ESP-IDF framework:
   - `ESP_IDF_GLOB[_XXX]_BASE` specifies the base directory which will be glob-ed for resources to be copied
   - `ESP_IDF_GLOB[_XXX]_BASE_YYY` specifies one or more environment variables that represent the glob masks of resources to be searched for and copied, using the directory designated by the `ESP_IDF_GLOB[_XXX]_BASE` environment variable as the root.
-For example, if the follwing variables are specified:
+For example, if the following variables are specified:
     - `ESP_IDF_GLOB_HOMEDIR_BASE=/home/someuser`
     - `ESP_IDF_GLOB_HOMEDIR_FOO=foo*`
     - `ESP_IDF_GLOB_HOMEDIR_BAR=bar*`
-    ... then all files and directories matching 'foo*' or 'bar*' from the home directory of the user will be copied in theESP-IDF C project.
+    ... then all files and directories matching 'foo*' or 'bar*' from the home directory of the user will be copied into the ESP-IDF C project.

-    Note also that `_HOMEDIR` in the above example is optional, and is just a mechanism allowing the user to specify more than base directory and its glob patterns.
+    Note also that `_HOMEDIR` in the above example is optional, and is just a mechanism allowing the user to specify more than one base directory and its glob patterns.

 - ### `$ESP_IDF_PIO_CONF_XXX` (*pio* builder only):